VPAC/seqpar/sequentialandparallelprogramming.md

 It is necessary to be attentive to the scope of directives.
 There are a number of scoping rules on how directives bind and nest with each other and getting these wrong will result in program error.
 A _static_ extent is enclosed in the structured block following the directive and does not apply across multiple routines, for example a do/for directive that occurs within a parallel region.
 An _orphaned_ directive has directives (properly structured) but without a enclosing parallel.
 The extent of static and orphaned directived constitutes a _dynamic_ extent.

 The next version of the program illustrates how the same variable name can have different values within the parallel section and outside it.
+In addition, the parallel regions make use of private variables.
+In a parallel region variables can be private or shared; if they are private they are private to each thread and each thread will have its own local copy of the variable.
+The variable is neither initialised or kept outside of the parallel region.
+With shared variables, the variable is visible and accessible to all threads.
+Whilst memory efficient, this can lead to race conditions - although sometimes that is desired.
+By default, the loop iteration counters are private, and variables in a work-sharing region are shared.

 ```
 program SharedHello